arshad/panopoly_manifest/README.md

 > repo sync

+If you want to do development on a branch and have the appropriate credentials to push code, you run the following comamnd and then use git normally to pull/push/add/commit code:

+> repo start BRANCH_NAME PROJECT_NAME

 There is a lot of documentation online about Repo, but two of the best places to look are here: